metapolator/metapolator/functionality-overview.md

 * glyph: 20+
 * line: one for now: type;
-* point: 10+, coordinate pair, 4 are bezier-type controllers, 3 control the pen.
+* point: 10+, coordinate pair, 4 are bezier-type controllers, 3 control the pen;
+* vector shape: 5, coordinate pair, size pair, rotation.

 Parameters can be adjusted using operators: scale (*), offset (+), set value (=), minimum (>=), maximum(<=).